 Dear parent,

 This booklet is intended to help you in making the choice of subjects for years 4 and 5.
-You will find information about the subject choice process and courses offered.
+You will find information about the subject choice process, the organisation of studies, assessment policy and the range of courses offered.

 Mr ALCAZAR coordinates the choices for years 4 and 5.
 You are very welcome to contact him if you have any questions: daniel.alcazar@eursc.eu